Much of conflict over Austin Land Development Code rewrite occurs over the “Transition Zones”.

 The code originally planned on creating missing middle housing supply almost exclusively in Transition Zones.
 By further reducing the Transition Zones, we lose even more of this entirely sensible form of housing.
 However, allowing a minimum of R4 zones everywhere would provide more missing-housing than even the first draft’s Transition Zones, while simplifying the code and distributing development across the city.

-- Shift development pressures away from finding the cheapest lota piece of land.
-Specifically, the smallest division of land that is tracked by the government. zoned with a certain intensity, and back to where the highest demand is (high opportunity, walkable and transit connected areas).
+1. Shift development pressures away from finding the cheapest lot zoned with a certain intensity, and back to where the highest demand is (high opportunity, walkable and transit connected areas).

 Reduce Minimum Lot Sizes to 2500 SF in All Zones and Simplify subdivision